viperML/dotfiles/README.md

       "type": "derivation"
     },
     "multiload-ng": {
-      "description": "Modern graphical system monitor for any panel", "name": "multiload-ng-20210103",
+      "description": "Modern graphical system monitor for any panel (only systray and standalone builds)", "name": "multiload-ng-20210103",
       "type": "derivation"
     },